 In fact, I personally don’t see much difference between Voodoo and Christianity.
 The only difference I see between voodoo and Christianity lies in the mode of worship of this supreme and all-powerful God.
 In Christianity for example, Jesus is the way, the truth, and the light and that, No one goes to the father (Almighty God) except through him (Jesus).
 It is the same in the traditional African belief system.
 In Africa, it is not a sign of respect for a young person to approach a king directly all alone.
 It is also a sign of disrespect for a young person to visit a king’s palace empty-handed.
 In the traditional African religion, the Supreme God is the king of all kings and the most powerful of all beings and it would be a sign of disrespect to approach Him directly without some preparations.
 In other words, we humans who are mortal beings need some intermediaries to enable us reach this supreme God and that is where the lesser gods and the ancestral spirits come in.
 In other words, the lesser gods and the ancestral spirits function similar to Jesus in Christianity.
 Traditional African believers believe and worship ancestral spirits the same way most Christians especially Catholics do believe and pray to saints.
 Saints are also ancestral spirits.
 In fact, the parallels between voodoo and Christianity are so strong that even Pope John Paul II spoke at length about the esteem with which he held practitioners of voodoo, acknowledging the “fundamental goodness” inherent in their practices, teachings, and beliefs.
 Pope John Paul II even attended a voodoo ceremony in 1993.

 The practice of voodoo comes in many forms and just like there are several churches, sects, and several denominational groups in the world today, there are several types and forms of voodoo practice.
 From Benin (the motherland of voodoo) to Ghana and Togo.
 From Haiti all the way to the city of New Orleans in Louisiana on the Mississippi river.
 From Mexico to Cuba and all the way to Brazil.
 The list goes on and on.
 Voodoo evolves and adapts along the way as we see in religions like Santeria.
-In other words, voodoo is not some “archaic” ancient religion.
-Voodoo is a modern religion practiced by millions around the world and has officially been the national religion of Benin since 1996.
+In other words, voodooism is not some “archaic” ancient religion.
+Voodooism is a modern religion practiced by millions around the world and has officially been the national religion of Benin since 1996.
 Despite the numerous forms and types of voodoo all across the world, the central moral code in voodoo practice remains.
-Voodoo strictly prohibits the harming of other people.
-Voodoo cherishes nature and respects the environment.
-Voodoo cherishes the natural order of things and respects both the living and the dead.
+Voodooism strictly prohibits the harming of other people.
+Voodooism cherishes nature and respects the environment.
+Voodooism cherishes the natural order of things and respects both the living and the dead.